 - All positional and box dimension values in compound are in nanometers. - The hierarchical structure of the Compound will be flattened and translated to labels in GMSO Sites.
-The directly supported labels include Site.group, hierarchy of the mb.Compound, starting from the particle level, until the lowest independent mb.Compound is reached (determined as an mb.Compound that does not have any bond outside its boundary); residue is the mb.Compound level right above particle level. ' molecule and residue take the format of (name, index), where the latter can be used to distinguish between molecule/residue of the same name.
-These two labels are only generated if parse_label=True.
+The directly supported labels include Site.group, Site.molecule_name, and Site.residue_name. - group is determined as te second-highest level Compound and is automatically generated; molecule is determined by traversing through hierarchy of the mb.Compound, starting from the particle level, until the lowest independent mb.Compound is reached (determined as an mb.Compound that does not have any bond outside its boundary); - residue is the mb.
+Compound level right above particle level. - molecule and residue take the format of (name, index), where the latter can be used to distinguish between molecule/residue of the same name.
+These two labels are only generated if parse_label=True. - Only Bonds are added for each bond in the Compound.
+If Angles and Dihedrals are desired in the resulting Topology, they must be added separately from this function.